Jo Frost

-Joanne Frost (born 27 June 1970), also known as Jo Frost, is a British television personality, nanny, and author.
+Joanne Frost (born 27 June 1970), known professionally as Jo Frost, is a British television personality, nanny, and author.
 She is best known for the reality television programme Supernanny UK, in which she was the central figure.
 The show first aired in the United Kingdom in 2004 and she has branched off into several other reality shows in the United Kingdom, United States and the Netherlands.
 Family S.O.S. with Jo Frost addressed issues such as addiction and abuse.
 Frost has written six books on child care.

 Early life

 Joanne Frost was born on 27 June 1970 in London, England.
 She grew up with one brother in Southwest London.
-Her father was an English builder and her mother, born in Gibraltar, was an interior decorator.
+Her father was a British builder and painter, and her mother, born in Gibraltar, was an interior decorator.
 Frost's mother died of breast cancer when Frost was 24.

 Career

 Nanny

-Frost worked as a nanny for over 30 years, beginning in 1989, when she was 18 years of age.
+Frost worked as a nanny beginning in 1989, when she was 18 years of age.
 She was employed in the United Kingdom and the United States and Frost's clients included celebrities such as John Lloyd, a television producer.